davidgomes/bucklescript.github.io/docs/interop-overview.md

 There is zero mental and performance overhead while using such value.
 Naturally, the value on the BuckleScript side is automatically typed to be an array of strings.

-This behavior doesn't hold for _all_ the BS data structures; the dedicated sections for each offer more info.
+This behavior doesn't hold for complex data structures; the dedicated sections for each offer more info.

 ### Functions